Healthcare Trust of America (NYSE:HTA) Releases FY 2021 Earnings Guidance

-Healthcare Trust of America (NYSE:HTA) last announced its quarterly earnings data on Friday, November 5th.
-The real estate investment trust reported $0.10 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.44 by ($0.34).
-The firm had revenue of $191.30 million for the quarter, compared to the consensus estimate of $191.59 million.
-Healthcare Trust of America had a net margin of 10.84% and a return on equity of 3.41%.
+Healthcare Trust of America (NYSE:HTA) last released its quarterly earnings results on Friday, November 5th.
+The real estate investment trust reported $0.10 EPS for the quarter, missing analysts’ consensus estimates of $0.44 by ($0.34).
+The firm had revenue of $191.30 million for the quarter, compared to analysts’ expectations of $191.59 million.
+Healthcare Trust of America had a net margin of 14.47% and a return on equity of 3.44%.
 The firm’s revenue for the quarter was up 2.1% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $0.43 earnings per share.
-Sell-side analysts expect that Healthcare Trust of America will post 1.77 earnings per share for the current year.
+During the same quarter last year, the firm earned $0.43 earnings per share.
+Research analysts forecast that Healthcare Trust of America will post 1.77 earnings per share for the current year.

-Several equities analysts recently weighed in on HTA shares.
-Raymond James cut shares of Healthcare Trust of America from an outperform rating to a market perform rating in a research note on Friday, August 20th.
-Truist Financial cut shares of Healthcare Trust of America to a hold rating and set a $31.00 target price for the company. in a research note on Thursday, September 30th.
-Stifel Nicolaus raised their target price on shares of Healthcare Trust of America from $32.00 to $35.00 and gave the company a buy rating in a research note on Tuesday, October 12th.
-Truist Securities cut shares of Healthcare Trust of America from a buy rating to a hold rating and set a $31.00 target price for the company. in a research note on Thursday, September 30th.
-Finally, BMO Capital Markets cut shares of Healthcare Trust of America from an outperform rating to a market perform rating and set a $34.00 target price for the company. in a research note on Wednesday, August 4th.
-Ten equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the company has a consensus rating of Hold and a consensus price target of $31.45.
+HTA has been the subject of a number of recent analyst reports.
+TheStreet upgraded shares of Healthcare Trust of America from a c+ rating to a b- rating in a research report on Monday, September 27th.
+Truist Securities downgraded shares of Healthcare Trust of America from a buy rating to a hold rating and set a $31.00 price objective for the company. in a report on Thursday, September 30th.
+BMO Capital Markets downgraded shares of Healthcare Trust of America from an outperform rating to a market perform rating and set a $34.00 price objective for the company. in a report on Wednesday, August 4th.
+Truist Financial downgraded shares of Healthcare Trust of America to a hold rating and set a $31.00 price objective for the company. in a report on Thursday, September 30th.
+Finally, Zacks Investment Research raised shares of Healthcare Trust of America from a sell rating to a hold rating in a report on Tuesday, August 3rd.
+Ten investment analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+According to MarketBeat, the company currently has a consensus rating of Hold and a consensus price target of $31.45.

-An institutional investor recently raised its position in Healthcare Trust of America stock.
-Morgan Stanley increased its position in shares of Healthcare Trust of America, Inc. (NYSE:HTA) by 24.7% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 1,841,123 shares of the real estate investment trust’s stock after purchasing an additional 364,815 shares during the period.
-Morgan Stanley owned approximately 0.84% of Healthcare Trust of America worth $49,160,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 94.78% of the company’s stock.
+A hedge fund recently raised its stake in Healthcare Trust of America stock.
+Morgan Stanley boosted its holdings in Healthcare Trust of America, Inc. (NYSE:HTA) by 24.7% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 1,841,123 shares of the real estate investment trust’s stock after purchasing an additional 364,815 shares during the period.
+Morgan Stanley owned approximately 0.84% of Healthcare Trust of America worth $49,160,000 at the end of the most recent reporting period.
+94.78% of the stock is owned by hedge funds and other institutional investors.

 Healthcare Trust of America, Inc operates as a real estate investment trust.
 It owns, operates and invests medical office buildings.
 The firm provides real estate infrastructure for the integrated delivery of healthcare services in desirable locations.
 The company was founded by Scott D. Peters on April 20, 2006 and is headquartered in Scottsdale, AZ.